Yucheng, Shandong

+History

 The name of "Yucheng" means "the city of Great Yu", who is believed to be the first king of the Xia dynasty, and an ancient hero specializing in fighting with flood.
 The county of Yucheng was set up during the Tang dynasty in 692 AD.

 Administrative divisions

 As of 2012, this city is divided to 1 subdistrict, 7 towns and 3 townships.